leosac/access-control-web/README.md

 *  `ember serve` or `ember s`
 Don't forget to provide the leosac address.
 It should either be in your `ENV`, or you can provide it like that for example:
 ` LEOSAC_ADDR='ws://172.17.0.3:8888' ember s`

+### Updating

+Dependencies' versions are frozen in package.json to prevent WTF JSON PACKAGE CHANGE.
+Use ncu (npm check update) to check for and upgrade the dependencies version.

 ## Further Reading / Useful Links